AGRINFO AGRINFO logo

 Timeline

-The Regulation is expected to be published in January 2026, and will apply 20 days after its publication.
+The draft Regulation on five additional substances is expected to be published in January 2026, and will apply 20 days after publication.

 Disclaimer: Under no circumstances shall COLEAD be liable for any loss, damage, liability or expense incurred or suffered that is claimed to have resulted from the use of information available on this website or any link to external sites.
 The use of the website is at the user’s sole risk and responsibility.
 This information platform was created and maintained with the financial support of the European Union.
 Its contents do not, however, reflect the views of the European Union.